dialogue-evaluation/GramEval2020/README.md

 Udpipe (baseline CONLL 2018)

 See the [baseline](https://github.com/dialogue-evaluation/GramEval2020/tree/master/baseline).

+It is allowed that your system would build upon the baseline pipeline or use components of other existing open decisions.

 ### Important Dates:
  - February 1, 2020 - the release of gold and additional "dirty" training data obtained using automatic marking